David-Lor/Docker-SSH-Port-Forward-Server/README.md

 # Docker SSH Port Forward Server

 Dockerized SSH server that only allows TCP local and remote port forwarding.
-Image based on `alpine:latest`.
+Image based on `python:3-alpine`.
+The [ssh-port-forward-client](https://github.com/David-Lor/Docker-SSH-Port-Forward-Client) image can be used for connecting to the server.

 **This image is experimental and might have undesirable effects.
 Use it under your responsability!**